bitsofinfo/docker-discovery-registrator-consul/README.md

 3. Once constructed you can call the various methods on [ConsulDiscovery](src/main/java/org/bitsofinfo/docker/discovery/registrator/consul/ConsulDiscovery.java) such as `discoverPeers()`, `discoverMe()`, `discoverPeers(portFilter)`, `discoverMe(portFilter`, which returns a collection of [ServiceInfo](src/main/java/org/bitsofinfo/docker/discovery/registrator/consul/ServiceInfo.java) instances, each representing a specific `ip:port` binding for the participating node that shares the `service-name` as Registrator placed in Consul.

+4. There are two different strategies that can be used when setting up your [ConsulDiscovery](src/main/java/org/bitsofinfo/docker/discovery/registrator/consul/ConsulDiscovery.java) instance.
+They are as follows, (see javadoc in source for more details):

+  * [MultiServiceNameSinglePortStrategy](src/main/java/org/bitsofinfo/docker/discovery/registrator/consul/MultiServiceNameSinglePortStrategy.java) - See source code javadoc for details. used when you specify a Registrator consumed environment variable `-e SERVICE_[port]_NAME` or completely omit it entirely (i.e. you don't pass any `-e SERVICE_[port]_NAME=xxx` Registrator consumed variant.
+The result is there is a unique `<serviceName>-<port>` service registered in the Consul catalog by Registrator for each unique port exposed by your container.
+All nodes exposing a port are listed under the same `<serviceName>-<port>` in the Consul service catalog.
+See [Registrator doc](http://gliderlabs.com/registrator/latest/user/services/#service-name)

+  * [OneServiceNameMultiPortStrategy](src/main/java/org/bitsofinfo/docker/discovery/registrator/consul/OneServiceNameMultiPortStrategy.java) - See source code javadoc for details.
+Used when you specify a `-e SERVICE_NAME=xxx` shared service name syntax (note, there is NO port info in service name).
+The result is you end up with one service name in Consul yielding many one unique node:port listing for every port exposed by a node sharing that service name.
+See [Registrator doc](http://gliderlabs.com/registrator/latest/user/services/#service-name)

 ### Running Example